franklbt/AdaloExtensionPack/AdaloExtensionPack.Core/README.md

 });
 ```

-Then inject `IAdaloTableService<SomeEntity>` in your controller/services to connect directly to Adalo tables API,
+Then inject `IAdaloTableService<SomeEntity>` in your controller/services to connect directly to Adalo tables API.
-or `IAdaloTableCacheService<SomeEntity>` to add a cache layer between Adalo and your app.

 > Note: SomeEntity need to inherit from `AdaloExtensionPack.Core.Adalo.AdaloEntity`